-Alarm verification is a generic name given to techniques used to determine whether or not suspicious and unauthorized activity is occurring, and to confirm or deny the validity of alarm signals received at a supervising station.
+Alarm verification is a generic name given to techniques used to determine whether or not suspicious and unauthorized activity is occurring, and to confirm or deny the validity of alarm signals received at a Alarm Monitoring Center.

 5.6.5.
 Audio Activity (Walking, Doors)